Show by Label

 What peaked my interest was that he recently converted his software to run on a Raspberry Pico.
 I had an unused one, so I wanted to build that version as a proof of concept.

-This was the beginning for me to plunge head first into a dark rat hole with new techniques, processors, debuggers and the likes to get to grips with, all the while sucking you deeper and deeper while money flies out of your wallet.
+This was the beginning for me to plunge head first into a dark rat hole with new techniques, processors, debuggers and the likes to get to grips with it all, all the while sucking you deeper and deeper while money flies out of your wallet.
 But hé, as I always repeat at nausium to whoever cares to listen, that's the beauty of this hobby, right?

 Raspberry Pico Fmeter2

-Because I wanted to use the counter predominantly on my GPSDO, I could forego most of the input circuitry because my 1PPS and the 10MHz are already producing square waves.
+Because I wanted to use the counter predominantly to measure my GPSDO, I could forego most of the input circuitry because my 1PPS and the 10MHz are already producing square waves.
 It should be easy I thought.

 Here is the project described on Michael's website : Pico-Fmeter2

-Look for the link to the project that is also described on the EEVblog here : pico-frequency-counter-using-rp2040/
+Here is the link to the project that is described on the EEVblog : pico-frequency-counter-using-rp2040/

 Because I never really used the Pico after I got the LED blinking on it, and Michael uses the IAR Embedded Workbench to program and debug the code, I decided to invest in this toolchain.
-The IAR EW for Arm processors is free with a code size limitation, but that was no limiting factor.
+The IAR EW for Arm processors is free with a code size limitation, but that was no limiting factor for me.

 It took me some time to install Michael's software structure on my PC because there were some weird dependencies in the EW that plagued the installation.
 I started by uploading the hex code the traditional Pico way, and that worked fine and the counter became alive.

-With Michael's help and a little detective work I figured out what to do to re-create his structure, using an older EW, in my EW (V9.32.1) on my PC and eventually I could build the code myself and download it to the Pico using the IAR EW.
-In the meantime, my educational version of the Segger J-link probe arrived so I could use that to download the code and debug it as well.
+With Michael's help and a little detective work I figured out what to do to re-create his structure, and fixing some path's.
+Michael was using an older EW, and my EW (V9.32.1) was having problems.
+Eventually I found the issues (it's on the EEVblog) and could build the code myself and download it to the Pico using the IAR EW.
+In the meantime, my educational version of the Segger J-link probe that I bought arrived so I could use that to download the code and debug it as well.
 Nice!
 I had not used a debugger like that since my early career days with microprocessor development systems, in-circuit emulators and Logic Analyzers in the 70's and early 80's.
 These debugging tools came a long way!

 I still have a lot of learning to do but I'm already impressed with the integrated and complete environment the IAR EW provides.